bishtj/sensor-analytics/ReadMe.md

 Prefer spark sql vectorized functions in place of UDFs - Catalyst memory optiomisation present for spark sql vectorized functions where as UDFs would use JVM based memory management

-### Solution4 - Streaming
+### Solution4 - Streaming Architecture
-Another option would be to introduce streaming architecture as shown below.
+Introduce streaming architecture as shown below will resolve the issue.

 ![Steaming architecture](pictures/Streaming-arch.png)